JEE/Chemistry/States of Matter and Gaseous State

 Use this order: read the condition, name the subtopic, write the governing rule, calculate or compare, then check exceptions.
 This produces fewer negative marks in both JEE Main and Advanced.

-A JEE-style question asks you to apply Ideal gas equation inside States of Matter and Gaseous State.
+A JEE-style question asks you to apply Ideal gas equation and gas laws inside States of Matter and Gaseous State.

-Solution path: identify Ideal gas equation, write the relevant condition, eliminate impossible options, and then calculate or compare.
+Solution path: identify Ideal gas equation and gas laws, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-A JEE-style question asks you to apply Dalton law inside States of Matter and Gaseous State.
+A JEE-style question asks you to apply Dalton law of partial pressures inside States of Matter and Gaseous State.

-Solution path: identify Dalton law, write the relevant condition, eliminate impossible options, and then calculate or compare.
+Solution path: identify Dalton law of partial pressures, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-A JEE-style question asks you to apply Kinetic theory inside States of Matter and Gaseous State.
+A JEE-style question asks you to apply Kinetic molecular theory inside States of Matter and Gaseous State.

-A JEE-style question asks you to apply Real gases inside States of Matter and Gaseous State.
+A JEE-style question asks you to apply Maxwell-Boltzmann speed distribution inside States of Matter and Gaseous State.

-Solution path: identify Real gases, write the relevant condition, eliminate impossible options, and then calculate or compare.
+Solution path: identify Maxwell-Boltzmann speed distribution, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

 Original solved drill 5: van der Waals equation